mcclure/emily/doc/tutorial.md

 Another way is to sort of fold functions inside each other:

-    description ^name ^species ^arms = \
+    describe ^name ^species ^arms = \
         print name " is a " species " with " arms " arms\n"

-    description "Natalie" "centaur" 2
+    describe "Natalie" "centaur" 2

-So, you're thinking, "description" is just a function with 3 arguments, and you apply the function by writing them one after the other?
+So, you're thinking, "describe" is just a function with 3 arguments, and you apply the function by writing them one after the other?
 And sure, you can think of it that way, but what's actually happening is that each `^` is creating a function that returns a function inside of it.
 Remember how `print` is basically a machine that you feed something into, and it spits out a copy of itself for you to feed the next thing into?
 This is why I'm able to write those long chained `print` statements like in the last example.
-Well, `description` is like a machine that spits out another machine that spits out **another** machine that spits out a description of your friend Natalie.
+Well, `describe` is like a machine that spits out another machine that spits out **another** machine that spits out a description of your friend Natalie.
 Once you're thinking about it this way, you can do something neat: You can take one of these intermediate machines and make a copy.

-    natalieGenerator = description "Natalie" "centaur"
+    natalieGenerator = describe "Natalie" "centaur"
     natalieGenerator 3
     natalieGenerator 4
     natalieGenerator 5